Welcome to the June 2021 reading wrapup.

 Publisher: Tor Books

-Here’s what’s the story is about:
+Here’s what the book’s about:

 The advantages used by the Annurian Empire for millennia have fallen to ruin.
 The Empire is disintegrating.
 The ranks of the Kettral have been decimated from within, and the kenta gates, which grant instantaneous travel across the lands, can no longer be used.
 One of the surviving Kettral needs to voyage beyond the known world through a land that warps and poisons all living things to find the nesting grounds of the giant war haws: it’s the only way to save the empire.
 And a monk turned con-artist may hold the secret to the kenta gates.
 Time is running out.
 Because, next to it all, an Ancient God-like race has begun to stir.